 A local or network folder that contains the latest updates.
-Only a mounted SMB share can be used as a network folder.
+A network folder can be an FTP or HTTP server, or an SMB share.
+If a network folder requires authentication, only the SMB protocol is supported.
 When selecting a local folder, you must specify a folder on the device that has Administration Server installed.